-The Municipality has established a Supply Chain Management (SCM) Unit in terms of the Municipal Finance Management Act (MFMA) and the unit has a total of four employees working directly under the unit.
-The position of the Manager Supply Chain Management is vacant with an official seconded from the internal audit to assist in the department.
+The Municipality of Thabazimbi has established a Supply Chain Management Unit in terms of MFMA and the unit has a total of four employees working directly under the unit.
+The position of the Manager Supply Chain Management is vacant with an incumbent seconded to assist in the department from the internal audit.

-Most of the employees currently in the SCM do not meet the minimum competency levels required for SCM officials.
-However, training programmes including the MFIP have commenced and the officials will see themselves registered and trained.
+ALL the employees currently in the SCM do not meet the minimum competency levels required for SCM officials, however training programmes including the MFIP have commenced and the officials will see themselves registered and trained.

-5.8 GRAP COMPLIANCE
+5.13 GRAP COMPLIANCE